BigBang1112/gbx-net/README.md

 GBX.NET is not just a library that can read or write Gbx files, but also **a modding platform** that connects all Nadeo games together.
 It is exceptionally useful for bulk Gbx data processing, for example, when you want to fix broken sign locator URLs on hundreds of maps.

+For any questions, open an issue, join the [GameBox Sandbox Discord server](https://discord.gg/9wAAJvKYyE) or message me via Discord DM: `bigbang1112`

 ### Navigation

 - [Supported games](#supported-games)